How Projects are Designed

 Current research is organised into projects focused on scientific problems related to geographical areas and generic themes.
 These projects offer focused, fundamental research to an industry where in-house research facilities face diminishing resources.
 CASP’s not-for-profit status, independent professional staff and high-quality output make it extremely cost-effective.

-Research projects are designed in collaboration with industry subscribers and scientific collaborators so that they have the maximum possible scientific and commercial impact.
+Research projects are designed in collaboration with industry subscribers and scientific partners so that they have the maximum possible scientific and commercial impact.
 Where a consortium cannot be formed, projects can be funded by a single client.

 The Design Process